Doppol - Trending books for kids

 What’s inside...

-All the Way to the Top: How One Girl's Fight for Americans with Disabilities Changed Everything tells the inspiring story of a young girl who, despite her own physical challenges, becomes a powerful advocate for people with disabilities in the United States.
-Her tireless efforts culminate in significant policy changes and improvements in accessibility, impacting countless lives.
-This book was recognized as a 2021 Schneider Family Book Award Young Children's Honor Book by the American Library Association.
+All the Way to the Top: How One Girl's Fight for Americans with Disabilities Changed Everything is an inspiring story of Jennifer Keelan-Chaffins, a young girl who becomes a powerful advocate for people with disabilities in the United States.
+Despite her own physical challenges, Jennifer's tireless efforts culminate in significant policy changes and improvements in accessibility, including the passing of the Americans with Disabilities Act.
+Her determination is highlighted during a pivotal moment when she participates in the Capitol Crawl, physically climbing the steps of the Capitol building to advocate for the rights of people with disabilities.
+The book has been recognized as a 2021 Schneider Family Book Award Young Children's Honor Book by the American Library Association.

 Discussion points